vkhazin/multicloud-courseware/content/k8s-monitoring/lab-datadog-monitoring.md

     ```
 17. For more detailed info: `kubectl describe daemonset.apps/datadog-agent`
 18. Using browser Navigate to [https://app.datadoghq.com/containers](https://app.datadoghq.com/containers)
-19. You should see Kubernetes cluster containers and node.js end-point on the list, may take a moment to populate
+19. You should see Kubernetes cluster containers and node.js end-point on the list, may take a moment or two to populate
 20. Select the node.js end-point container and you should see the container metrics